ember-learn/guides-source/guides/v4.5.0/components/helper-functions.md

 Helper functions are JavaScript functions that you can call from your template.

 Ember's template syntax limits what you can express to keep the structure of your application clear at a glance.
 When you need to compute something using JavaScript, you can use helper functions.
-It's possible to create your own helpers or just [use the built-in ones](./#toc_built-in-helpers).
+It's possible to create your own helpers, locally or just [use the built-in ones](./#toc_built-in-helpers).

-For instance, let's take a look at a generic message component from a messaging app.
+Let's take a look at a generic message component from a messaging app.

 ```handlebars {data-filename="app/components/message.hbs"}
 <Message::Avatar